Citi Benefits Handbook

-- The Drug Enforcement Administration (DEA) requires presentation of a hardcopy on Class II prescriptions.
-They cannot be phoned or faxed into ANY pharmacy.
-They can, however, be e-prescribed by prescribers who have DEA certified systems and whose states allow for e-prescriptions for Class II drugs.
+- The Drug Enforcement Administration (DEA) requires presentation of a hard copy of Class II prescriptions.
+They cannot be phoned or faxed to ANY pharmacy.
+They can, however, be e-prescribed by prescribers who have DEA-certified systems and whose states allow for e-prescriptions for Class II drugs.

-- The DEA mandates that prescriptions for Class III - Class V medications must be expired six months from the date that they are written.
-Note: Express Scripts must comply to any state regulations that are stricter than federal regulations.
+- The DEA mandates that prescriptions for Class III-Class V medications must be expired six months from the date that they are written.
+Note: Express Scripts must comply with any state regulations that are stricter than federal regulations.

 Special requirements for controlled substance processing:

 - Controlled substances require very specific information to be present on the prescription in order to be processed by Express Scripts.
 In the majority of cases, the information required is missing upon original receipt of prescriptions.